laupierre/RNA-Seq_mouse_pipeline/README.md

 In this pipeline, there are three methods available for the RNA quantification: star, kallisto, salmon.
 Select the method you want to use (eg --method=salmon, if you want to use salmon, or --method=star or --method=kalllisto) in the PBS file before launching the main command: qsub submit.pbs.
 The differential expression is handled by DESeq2 or by voom-limma for two-groups comparison as described in the condition column of the samples_rnaseq.xlsx file.
 The comparison is made on the condition by alphabetical order.
-For example, Control and Treated conditions, will be take Control as reference.
+For example, in Control and Treated conditions, Control will be the reference.

 ######## submit.pbs
 #!/bin/bash